Boen97/BackStore/notes/computer-network/chapter-8-security-in-computer-networks/6-TLS/2-the-big-picture.md

 : Thus, the `HMAC` is now a `hash of the data` plus the `HMAC key` plus the `current sequence number` : `Alice tracks Bob’s sequence numbers`,
 : allowing her to verify the data integrity of a record by `including the appropriate sequence number in the HMAC calculation`.

+## TLS Record

+- the record consists of
+: type field
+  indicates whether the record is a handshake message or a message that contains application data. it also used to close the TLS connection
+: version field
+: length field
+: data field
+: HMAC field

+- the first three fields are not encrypted